Acts of Union 1707: Political background

-The 1603 Union of England and Scotland Act established a joint Commission to agree terms, but the English Parliament was concerned this would lead to the imposition of an absolutist structure similar to that of Scotland.
-James was forced to withdraw his proposals, and attempts to revive it in 1610 were met with hostility.
+The 1603 Union of England and Scotland Act established a joint Commission to agree terms, but the Parliament of England was concerned this would lead to an absolutist structure similar to that of Scotland.
+James was forced to withdraw his proposals, but used the royal prerogative to take the title "King of Great Britain".

-Instead, he set about creating a unified Church of Scotland and England, as the first step towards a centralised, Unionist state.
+Attempts to revive the project of union in 1610 were met with hostility.
+English opponents such as Sir Edwin Sandys argued that changing the name of England "were as [sic] to make a conquest of our name, which was more than ever the Dane or Norman could do".
+Instead, James set about creating a unified Church of Scotland and England, as the first step towards a centralised, Unionist state.

 However, despite both being nominally Episcopal in structure, the two were very different in doctrine; the Church of Scotland, or kirk, was Calvinist in doctrine, and viewed many Church of England practices as little better than Catholicism.
 As a result, attempts to impose religious policy by James and his son Charles I ultimately led to the 1639–1651 Wars of the Three Kingdoms.

-The 1639–1640 Bishops' Wars confirmed the primacy of the kirk, and established a Covenanter government in Scotland.
-The Scots remained neutral when the First English Civil War began in 1642, before becoming concerned at the impact on Scotland of a Royalist victory.
-Presbyterian leaders like Argyll viewed union as a way to ensure free trade between England and Scotland, and preserve a Presbyterian kirk.
+The 1639–1640 Bishops' Wars confirmed the primacy of the Scots kirk, and established a Covenanter government in Scotland.
+The Scots remained neutral when the First English Civil War began in 1642, before becoming concerned at the impact on Scotland of an English Royalist victory.
+Presbyterian leaders like Argyll viewed union as a way to ensure free trade between England and Scotland, and preserve a Scots Presbyterian kirk.